- What are WooCommerce Forms?

 You can hardly mention a website that does not have a popup form in place.
 Popup forms, according to HubSpot, have re-emerged as a popular marketing tactic for promoting content, driving blog subscriptions, growing email lists, and fueling lead generation in recent years.

-According to Sumo research, the top performing 10% of popup forms convert at a whopping 9.3%.
+According to Sumo research, the top performing 10% of popup forms convert at 9.3%.
 And it sounds like an extra 9.3% conversion rate across your website would come very in handy.

-The best way to increase your online store’s conversion rate is to ask your customers, “How can we make it better?”
+The best way to increase your online store’s conversion rate is to ask your customers, “How can we improve it?”
 Then, create an online shopping experience that will entice them to buy again.
 And it is at this point that survey forms come into play.
 With the help of survey forms, you can learn from your customers what makes their experience enjoyable and what irritates them.

 The following are some sample eCommerce survey questions you can ask your visitors after they become customers.